SyzBeats/kickstarter-nest-react/README.md

 This documentation is automatically generated based on decorators used in the application controllers and models.

-## Contributing

-We welcome contributions from the community!
-To contribute:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b feature/YourFeatureName`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/YourFeatureName`
-5. Submit a pull request.

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.